Grant Fuhr: International play

 Fuhr was named to the 1984 Canada Cup team but saw limited action during the tournament due to an injury.
-Fuhr was again selected to represent Canada for the 1987 Canada Cup.
+Fuhr was again selected to represent Canada in the 1987 Canada Cup.
 It was here that he cemented his reputation as one of the best goaltenders in the game.
 Playing against a tough Soviet Union squad, Fuhr turned away shot after shot during the three-game final.
-He also played for Canada at the 1989 World Championships where he won a silver medal.
+After the Edmonton Oilers were eliminated by the Los Angeles Kings in the 1st round of the 1989 Stanley Cup Playoffs, Grant also played for Team Canada at the 1989 World Championships where he won a silver medal.

-Post-retirement
+Post-playing career

 Fuhr was hired to be the Phoenix Coyotes goaltending coach on July 22, 2004.
-Fuhr held the position until the end of the 2008-09 season, when he was replaced by Sean Burke.
+Fuhr held the position until the end of the 2008–09 season when he was replaced by Sean Burke.
 He held a similar post with the Calgary Flames in the 2000–2001 and 2001–2002 seasons.

 In 2015, Fuhr collaborated on his biography with Bruce Dowbiggin, Grant Fuhr: The Story of a Hockey Legend.

+In 2022, Fuhr began doing radio and television broadcasting for the Coachella Valley Firebirds, the American Hockey League affiliate of the Seattle Kraken, and joined the 3ICE 3-on-3 professional ice hockey summer league as a coach.

 Personal life

-Fuhr was married to Lisa Cavanaugh in the Grand Cayman Islands on September 14, 2014.
+Fuhr married Lisa Cavanaugh in the Cayman Islands on September 14, 2014.
 He has four children from previous marriages and a step-daughter.

 Fuhr was a regular competitor at the American Century Championship, an annual competition to determine the best golfers among American sports and entertainment celebrities.
 The tournament is played at Edgewood Tahoe Golf Course along the edge of Lake Tahoe.